Yahoo002/HomePage/README.md

 # Service Based Company Homepage

-An example homepage for a Service Based Company made using HTML, CSS and SCSS, and hosted on Github.
+An example homepage for a Service Based Company made using HTML, CSS, SCSSBottstrap 5, and hosted on Github.

 ## Demo